 My name is Bronwyn.
-I’m a multi award-winning inspirational public speaker, mental health educator.
+I’m a multi award-winning public speaker and mental health educator.
 I hold a Masters in Psychology and am working towards a PhD in Psychology.
 My passion lies in creating mentally healthy communities and empowering others to take real steps that transform their world.

-This passion started from an intense curiosity in what makes people tick, which led to studying a Bachelor of Science majoring in Psychology at the Australian National University.
-During my studies I experienced severe mental illness, which led to hospitalisation.
-I was determined to recover, and it was during this process that I realised something: the difficulties I faced in receiving timely and effective treatment don’t have to be the same for other sufferers.
-I sprung into action and began to devise ways to challenge inequity and injustice through activism, speaking, and writing about mental health.
-Later, I began to develop my skills as a researcher through my PhD studies, which are currently being undertaken at the University of Western Australia.
+This passion started from an intense curiosity in what makes people tick, which led to studying a Bachelor of Science majoring in Psychology.
+During my studies I experienced severe mental illness.
+I was determined to recover and help others do the same.
+I sprung into action and began to devise ways to create better mental health outcomes through activism, speaking, and writing about mental health.

 Today, I am determined to put a stop to the silence that surrounds mental illness and, in its place, promote community and social inclusion.
 I have delivered 100+ speeches to over 3,600 people from all walks of life about mental health, effective communication, and psychological science.
 I’m still no expert by any stretch, but I love using what I have learned so far to better the world we live in.

 I am a true believer in the power of the spoken word to drive social change and use this medium to unlock people’s limitless potential.

-I currently live on the sunny coast of Western Australia and spend my free time running, singing, and swing dancing.
+I currently live on the sunny coast of Western Australia and spend my free time running and singing.

 Bronwyn Milkins is an energetic and inspiring speaker on mental health, also working toward her PhD and Masters degrees in Psychology.
 She uses her own experiences with mental health challenges as a starting point to empower others with strategies that strengthen mental health.
 At the heart of everything Bronwyn does is a passion for building mentally healthy, connected communities and inspiring action in others.